What is DeleteFromQuery

 - The SQL generated

-- The options available
+- The options and flexibility available

 Because the generated SQL is different, performance can vary depending on the query and the database provider.

-Why DeleteFromQuery is faster than SaveChanges, BulkSaveChanges, and BulkDelete?
+Why is DeleteFromQuery faster than SaveChanges, BulkSaveChanges, and BulkDelete?

 If you need to: